pacocp/Pytorch-TallerPythonGranada/README.md

 ## 02. Convolutional Neural Networks

-Introduction to how to code a Convolutional Neural Network with Pytorch and run it on GPU.
+Introduction on  how to code a Convolutional Neural Network with Pytorch and run it on GPU.
 MNIST dataset has been used as a toy example.

 [02_ConvolutionalNeuralNetwork.ipynb](https://github.com/pacocp/Pytorch-TallerPythonGranada/blob/master/02_ConvolutionalNeuralNetwork.ipynb) [(colab)](https://colab.research.google.com/github/pacocp/Pytorch-TallerPythonGranada/blob/master/02_ConvolutionalNeuralNetwork.ipynb)

 ## 03. Generative Adversarial Networks

-Introduction to how to code a Generatve Adversarial  Network with Pytorch and run it on GPU.
+Introduction to how to code a Generative Adversarial Network with Pytorch and run it on GPU.
 MNIST dataset has been used as a toy example.

 [03_GenerativeAdversarialNetworks.ipynb](https://github.com/pacocp/Pytorch-TallerPythonGranada/blob/master/03_GenerativeAdversarialNetworks.ipynb) [(colab)](https://colab.research.google.com/github/pacocp/Pytorch-TallerPythonGranada/blob/master/03_GenerativeAdversarialNetworks.ipynb)